cbuntingde/style-guide-mcp-server/CONTRIBUTING.md

    # Run tests to ensure everything works
    npm test

+   # Run performance tests (optional but recommended)
+   npm run test:performance
    ```

 3. **Configure Your Environment**
    - Copy environment variables from `.env.example` (create if needed)
-   - Set up your local database
+   - Set up your local database (SQLite with WAL mode recommended)
    - Configure your IDE for TypeScript development
+   - Ensure you have 4GB+ RAM available for optimal caching performance
+   - Set up cache directories (they will be created automatically)

 ## 📋 Types of Contributions